 Getting the most out of kindergarten

-How school readiness funding will make a difference
+How School Readiness Funding will make a difference

 - communication (language development)

 - wellbeing (social and emotional)

-- access and inclusion
+- access and inclusion.

-The funding will allow services to engage with professional support such as speech therapists, occupational therapists, and language and literacy experts who can help children build the capability of families and educators.
+The funding will also allow services to engage with professional support such as speech pathologists, occupational therapists, and language and literacy experts who will help children by building the capability of families and educators.